Gilbert C. Hoover: World War II

 Captain Hoover took command of the Brooklyn-class light cruiser on September 25, 1942.
 Under command of Hoover Helena took part in the battles of Cape Esperance and Guadalcanal.

 As a result of the night action off Guadalcanal (12-13 November 1942) only six of the thirteen U.S. Navy ships involved were able to steam away under their own power.
 The six included Helena.
 By dawn, these survivors had been gathered together by the senior surviving officer, Captain Hoover, in the southeast end of Indispensable Strait.
 In Captain Hoover's preliminary action report to Vice Admiral William F. Halsey, Commander, South Pacific, Hoover stated that he was concerned that radio emissions might disclose the location of the ships, so he sent the report over to the USS O'Bannon and ordered her north of San Cristobal Island to transmit it by radio.
 Captain Hoover then turned the five ships south of San Cristobal and, in a loose formation, headed for Espiritu Santo.
 In the southeast end of Indispensable Strait the USS Juneau was torpedoed by the Japanese submarine I-26.
 Having received reports that three more Japanese submarines lurked along his route and with a submarine present in his area Hoover made the decision to not search for survivors of the USS Juneau, thereby abandoning 100 survivors, of which only ten survived.
 Hoover was left with Helena and the USS San Francisco, which was in shambles, and two destroyers, the USS Sterett DD-407 and USS Fletcher DD-445.
 The Steretts sonar was out of commission leaving the Fletcher as Hoover's only effective ASW ship.
-Hoover sent a signal to an overhead USAAF bomber to ask ComSoPac (Halsey) to rescue Juneau's survivors.
+Hoover sent a signal to an overhead USAAF bomber to ask ComSoPac (Halsey) to rescue Juneaus survivors.
 The message was reportedly never received by Halsey.
 Admiral William Halsey, angered by Hoover's decision, had Captain Hoover removed from command, effectively ending his career.
 Halsey later expressed regret about his hasty decision to remove Hoover, but the damage had been done.